icopy-site/awesome/docs/awesome/awesome-less.md

 - [Atom Linter](https://github.com/josa42/atom-linter-less) - Linter plugin in the Atom text editor.
 - [CSS 2 Convert](http://css2less.co/) - Quick way to automatically convert CSS to Less, easy as copy and paste.
-- [CSS Less(https://github.com/LucasBassetti/awesome-less/blob/master/ish)](https://github.com/kizza/CSS-Less-https://github.com/LucasBassetti/awesome-less/blob/master/ish) - Sublime Text 2 & 3 plugin that implements a stripped down version of the functionality in css preprocessors (https://github.com/LucasBassetti/awesome-less/blob/master/such as Less).
+- [CSS Less(ish)](https://github.com/kizza/CSS-Less-ish) - Sublime Text 2 & 3 plugin that implements a stripped down version of the functionality in css preprocessors (such as Less).
-- [Crunch 2!](http://getcrunch.co/) - Crunch 2 is a cross-platform (https://github.com/LucasBassetti/awesome-less/blob/master/Windows, Mac, and Linux) editor with integrated compiling.
+- [Crunch 2!](http://getcrunch.co/) - Crunch 2 is a cross-platform (Windows, Mac, and Linux) editor with integrated compiling.
 If you work with large Less projects, you should definitely try it out, as you only need the free version for Less files.
 - [Diamond](https://diamond.js.org) - Dependency management built for Sass, Less, and CSS.
 - [Eclipse Less Plugin](http://www.normalesup.org/~simonet/soft/ow/eclipse-less.html) - This plugin extends the Eclipse IDE by providing handy features to edit and compile Less stylesheets.
-- [Eclipse Transpiler Plugin](https://github.com/gossi/eclipse-transpiler-plugin) - Eclipse plugin to automatically transpile your files (https://github.com/LucasBassetti/awesome-less/blob/master/Less, SASS, CoffeeScript, etc.).
+- [Eclipse Transpiler Plugin](https://github.com/gossi/eclipse-transpiler-plugin) - Eclipse plugin to automatically transpile your files (Less, SASS, CoffeeScript, etc.).
 - [Emacs](https://github.com/purcell/less-css-mode) - Emacs mode with support for compile-on-save.
 - [Grunt Contrib](https://github.com/gruntjs/grunt-contrib-less) - Compile Less files to CSS using Grunt.
 - [Grunt Lint](https://github.com/jgable/grunt-lesslint) - Lint your Less files using CSS Lint from Grunt.